 NSUN was launched in 2007 after funding for five years was obtained from Comic Relief and the Tudor Trust and a hosting arrangement was negotiated with the mental health charity Together for Mental Wellbeing.
 NSUN received invaluable support with financial procedures and human resources but remained self governing throughout the initial three years.
 The National Planning Group was then dissolved and replaced by a management committee, selected by an independent panel of service users and survivors.
 A launch conference was held in November 2007 in Poole, Dorset.

-In 2010 NSUN became an independent organisation/charitable company.
-It hosted its first Annual General Meeting in 2011, and reached 2,000 members in 2013.
+In 2010 NSUN became an independent organisation/charitable company and hosted its first Annual General Meeting in 2011.

 If you are interested in learning more about the history of the service user/survivor movement as a whole, visit the Survivor History Group website.